Goziechukwu/muse_school/README.md

 A site user can:

-- view a paginated list of posts to select which post to view.
+- view a list of all courses or of courses by category and select a course to view more details about it.
-- click on a post to read the full text.
+- click on a course to read the full description of the course.
-- view comments on individual posts to read the conversation.
+- view the courses by level, as shown on the navigation link of the homepage ("Harmonic Beginnings, "Melodic Journeys", or "Symphonic Mastery")
+- view courses by ratings, prices or categories.
 - register an account so as to be able to comment on a post.
 - like or unlike a post, so as to appreciate the writer.